SharePoint/sp-dev-docs/docs/sp-add-ins/add-custom-client-side-rendering-to-a-sharepoint-hosted-sharepoint-add-in.md

 2. Select **JavaScript File** and name it **OrientationStageRendering.js**.

-3. Your custom rendering of the field should happen automatically, so add an anonymous method to the JavaScript that runs automatically when the file loads with the following code:
+3. Your custom rendering of the field should happen automatically, so use the following code to add an anonymous method to the JavaScript that runs automatically when the file loads:

     ```
       (function () {